Bilirubin (Amniotic Fluid)

 your risk of developing antibodies during a future pregnancy.
 To reduce this risk,

-your health care provider may give you an injection of a medication called Rho (D)
+your healthcare provider may give you an injection of a medicine called Rho (D) immune

 What might affect my test results?